 - 4.5.
 Loading Space.
 Pursuant to Resolution No. o6-2015 the Board previously granted variance relief for this non-conformance.
 Section 16-4.12(h)(1) requires one (1) loading space to be provided at the side or rear of the building.
 No loading space is proposed. - 4.6.
 Drive-through Stacking.
 The proposal includes the space needed to stack 16 vehicles within the drive-through lanes.
 Adequacy of the proposed stacking capacity is, in part, dependent on the ability of motorists to exit the drive-through after their purchase.
-Since the site has a one-way direction of flow with the only exit on Route 518, the applicant should discuss the adequacy of the proposed stacking capacity.
+The revised site plan that allows for customers within the drive through to immediately exit the site onto Rooute 518 greatly improves the prior design whereas drive through customers would have been required to circulate around the building in its entirety to exit the site.
 Additional comments are deferred to the Board Engineer. - 4.7.
 Bike Rack.
 The applicant has added a bike rack to the plans pursuant to Condition I of Resolution No. o6-2015.
 The proposed style of bike rack is not the easiest style to lock bikes to.
 This office recommends the applicant change the style of the bike rack to a series of five (5) upside-down u-brackets.